znuny/Znuny4OTRS-CTI/doc/en/feature.md

 (The use of the URL otrs/index.pl?Action=AgentTicketPhoneCTI;CallerID=XXX should be sufficient in most cases)

+**Tested VoIP-clients**
+- Cisco Agent Desktop
+- Zoiper
+- Blink Pro
+- Express Talk

+If you know a client which works just let us know and we'll add him.

 ---------------------------

 For further questions and commercial support please don't hesitate to contact us via support(at)znuny.com.